13 Ski Resorts Close to Calgary

 Driving distance from Calgary: 112 km

-It may be the smallest of the three resorts within Banff National Park, but Norquay, which celebrates its 92th anniversary this season, is still blessed with steep and challenging terrain.
-Located minutes from the Banff townsite, it’s the only resort in the park to offer hourly lift tickets for those who just want to do a couple of runs.
-There’s also a tube park, night-skiing events and monthly “Toonie Days” where you can get a lift ticket for $2 with proceeds donated to charity.
+It may be the smallest of the three resorts within Banff National Park, but Norquay is still blessed with steep and challenging terrain.
+It’s located minutes from the Banff townsite and even offers a discounted “last hour” lift ticket option for those who just want to do a couple of runs at the end of the day.

 Sunshine Village